 The Pequot-sepos Wildlife Sanctuary was created in 1946.
 For 25 years the Sanctuary leased 125 acres for $1 a year from the Homestead.

-Ann Denison Gates, creator of the Denison Homestead, requested that The Denison Family be honored in the coming years.
-As a founding member of the Mystic Garden Club and bird lover, Ann would be thrilled to learn of the thousands of people, both young and old, who have learned a love of nature from her land.
+Anne Denison Gates, creator of the Denison Homestead, requested that The Denison Family be honored in the coming years.
+As a founding member of the Mystic Garden Club and bird lover, Ann would be thrilled to learn of the thousands of people, both young and old who have learned a love of nature from her land.

 There is a small discount to visit both the nature center and the historic house museum.